AksharGajjar/CMPT370-Project-BankingStack-Documents/Milestone-3:-Test-Plan-&-Code-Conventions.md

 **Instructions**

 The code for the three functions can be found in the exampleTests branch of the repository.
 A readme is also included outlining steps required to run the test cases.
-Running the test cases will generate a log which will include the results of the tests.
+Running the test cases will generate a log that will include the results of the tests.